Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory tasks: Results

-As shown in Figure~\ref{fig:brainrsa}, consistent with the regression analysis in Section~\ref{sec:results-reg}, pretraining with diverse data (Mel256→EC and Mel256→EC (AS)) leads to representations more similar to brain activity, as measured by the RSA coefficient, than models pretrained with domain-specific data like music (Mel256→EC (FMA)) and speech (Mel256→EC (LL)).
-Also, consistently with regression results, we do not observe significant differences or clear trends between models that are finetuned or not, and between different iterations of target refinement, except for Mel256→EC (Large) vs Mel256→EC (Large + ST), where the refinement leads to a decrease in similarity.
-Finally, although representations from more recent models like EnCodecMAE and BEATs have the highest $\rho_m$ values, the difference with other models like VGGish or CochResNet50 is not as pronounced as in terms of $R_m$ values from the regression analysis.
-We believe this difference arises because RSA cannot ignore dimensions in the model representations that are uncorrelated with brain activity.
-On the other hand, regression analysis can find a subspace of the representation which is relevant for brain activity prediction.
-In Figure \ref{fig:rsa-method-compare} in Section \ref{sec:methods-rsa}, we show that although RSA and regression results are highly correlated, the differences are greater than comparing RSA between 2 different datasets (B2021 and NH2015) or methodologies (max layer vs cross-validation).
+Additionally, we performed a similarity analysis between representations from audio models and fMRI recordings using RSA (Fig. \ref{fig:methods-summary}), as explained in Section \ref{sec:results} and further detailed in Section \ref{sec:methods-rsa}.
+As seen in Figure \ref{fig:alignment} (bottom row), consistent with the regression analysis, pretraining with diverse data (ECMAE and ECMAE (AS)) leads to representations more similar to brain activity than models pretrained with domain-specific data like music (ECMAE (FMA)) and speech (ECMAE (LL)).
+Furthermore, we do not observe significant differences or clear trends between models that are finetuned or not, and between different iterations of target refinement, except for ECMAE (L) vs ECMAE (L + It.
+3), where the refinement leads to a decrease in similarity.

+While, in line with the results from the regression analysis, representations from more recent models like EnCodecMAE and BEATs have the highest $\rho_m$ values, the difference with other models like VGGish or CochResNet50 is not as pronounced as in terms of $R^2$ values.
+This difference could be due to the fact that RSA cannot ignore dimensions in the model representations that are uncorrelated with brain activity.
+In contrast, regression analysis can find the subspace in the representation space which is relevant for brain activity prediction.
+In spite of these differences, both analyses yield similar conclusions and highly correlated scores (see Figure \ref{fig:compare-methods} - Left).
+Finally, Figure \ref{fig:compare-methods} (Center and Right) also shows that results are very similar for both datasets, despite involving different subjects.

-\subsection{Recent models are better predictors of speech and music-related fMRI components}
+\subsubsection{Recent models are better predictors of speech and music-related fMRI components}

-In prior work, an algorithm similar to independent component analysis (ICA) was used to decompose the signal from all voxels into independent components (see Section~\ref{sec:brain-components}).
-The decomposition is done by first averaging voxel responses over all subjects and then decomposing the resulting matrix of dimension given by the number of stimuli (165) times the number of voxels.
-Six components in this decomposition explain 80\% of the variance in voxel response and they were identified to be selective to low and high frequency tones (LF, HF), broadband spectra, tonal sounds (Pitch), speech, and music.
-These components can be used as target vector instead of the individual voxel responses in the regression analysis.
+In addition to the RSA and voxel-wise regression analysis, we performed a component-wise regression analysis, where the components are obtained as proposed in \cite{norman2015distinct} by factorizing the average voxel activity matrix across subjects.
+Authors showed that six components accounted for 80\% of the variance.
+Moreover, these components were identified to be selective to low and high frequency tones (LF, HF), broadband spectra, tonal sounds (Pitch), speech, and music.